Belvin-04/OrderManager/README.md

 # order_manager

-Order Manager is the soluion for managing the orders at any food shop.
+Order Manager is the solution for managing the orders at any food shop.